Sinclair Research

-Sinclair Research Ltd is a British consumer electronics company founded by Clive Sinclair in Cambridge.
-It was originally incorporated in 1973 as Westminster Mail Order Ltd, renamed Sinclair Instrument Ltd, then Science of Cambridge Ltd, then Sinclair Computers Ltd, and finally Sinclair Research Ltd. It remained dormant until 1976, when it was activated with the intention of continuing Sinclair's commercial work from his earlier company Sinclair Radionics, and adopted the name Sinclair Research in 1981.

-In 1980, Clive Sinclair entered the home computer market with the ZX80 at £99.95, at that time the cheapest personal computer for sale in the United Kingdom.
+Sinclair Research Ltd is a British consumer electronics company founded by Clive Sinclair in Cambridge in the 1970s.
+In 1980, the company entered the home computer market with the ZX80 at £99.95, at that time the cheapest personal computer for sale in the United Kingdom.
+A year later, the ZX81 became available through retailers, introducing home computing to a generation, with more than 1.5 million sold.
 In 1982 the ZX Spectrum was released, becoming the UK's best selling computer, and competing aggressively against Commodore and Amstrad.

-At the height of its success, and largely inspired by the Japanese Fifth Generation Computer program, the company established the "MetaLab" research centre at Milton Hall near Cambridge, in order to pursue artificial intelligence, wafer-scale integration, formal verification and other advanced projects.
-A combination of the failures of the Sinclair QL computer and the TV80 led to financial difficulties in 1985, and a year later Sinclair sold the rights to its computer products and brand name to Amstrad.
-Sinclair Research Ltd continued to exist as a one-man company, marketing Clive Sinclair's inventions until his death in September 2021.
+A combination of the failures of the Sinclair QL computer and the TV80 pocket television led to financial difficulties in 1985, and a year later Sinclair sold the rights to its computer products and brand name to Amstrad.
+Sinclair Research Ltd continued to exist as a one-man company, marketing Clive Sinclair's inventions.

 History

 Founding and early years

 On 25 July 1961, Clive Sinclair founded his first company, Sinclair Radionics Ltd. in Cambridge.
 The company developed hi-fi products, radios, calculators and scientific instruments.
 When it became clear that Radionics was failing, Sinclair took steps to ensure that he would be able to continue to pursue his commercial goals.
 In February 1975, he changed the name of Ablesdeal Ltd (a shelf company he had bought in September 1973 for just such an eventuality) to Westminster Mail Order Ltd. The name was changed to Sinclair Instrument Ltd in August 1975.

 Finding it inconvenient to share control after the National Enterprise Board became involved in Radionics in 1976, Sinclair encouraged Chris Curry to leave Radionics, which he had worked for since 1966, and get Sinclair Instrument operational.
 The company's first product was a watch-like Wrist Calculator.